dongliu09/Lab-in-TMDT/README.md

 1. The ICP-MS machine was down yesterday.
 I did not know if that's my mistake or not?
 But there's no sign anyone else used in Tuesday.
 2. I am gathering the data but felt a litter tired these days.

+## The farawell lunch and gift from the lab

+After Tue's labmeeting, there's a traditional farewell lunch for the leaving member and we choose to eat sushi this time.
+Though i haven't say a lot in the lunch.
+I was warmhearted by the kindness of the group and their surprising gifts.
+Thank you all for adding the fanstastic memory in my last week in Zheng lab.

+## About the task and work going

+Zheng lab provided the excelent conditons for researches and permit the students to illustrate their ideas and In my mind, this is what a promising group should have.
+First you have the motivation to go deeper into your area, and you have the abandunt funding to support it, which need your talents in the "a-ha" moment in your research area.
+Not just repeat or mimic the proved theroy, but lead out the new sight into into from the constrution to application in treatment.
+God bless the group.

+I'll leave next Monday so MISS YOU ALL!